-EMX's royalty portfolio in Serbia initially resulted from prospect generation and organic royalty growth via the 2006 sale of its properties, including Brestovac West, to Reservoir Capital Corp., for uncapped NSR royalties of 2% for gold and silver and 1% for all other metals.
-Reservoir Capital Corp. later transferred those interests to Reservoir Minerals Inc. ("Reservoir").
-Subsequently, EMX acquired 0.5% NSR royalty interests (note: the royalty percentage is subject to reduction only as provided in the royalty agreement) covering the Brestovac and Jasikovo-Durlan Potok properties (see EMX news release dated February 4, 2014), which along with Brestovac West, are included in the Timok Project controlled by Nevsun Resources Ltd. ("Nevsun") after its acquisition of Reservoir in 2016.
+EMX's portfolio in Serbia resulted from both organic royalty generation and royalty acquisition growth.
+EMX holds royalty interests on the Brestovac West property (uncapped NSR royalties of 2% for gold and silver and 1% for all other metals) and Brestovac and Jasikovo-Durlan Potok properties (uncapped 0.5% NSR royalty interests subject to reduction only as provided in the royalty agreement).
+These royalty properties are included in the Timok Project currently controlled by Nevsun Resources Ltd. ("Nevsun"), with Brestovac covering the Cukaru Peki deposit's Upper Zone high grade high sulfidation epithermal project and Lower Zone porphyry copper-gold project.